blab/blotter/blog/_posts/2020-03-02-ncov-cryptic-transmission.md

 ![](/images/blog/ncov_transmission_chain_sequenced.png)
 <br>

-We could take the "genomes" ATTT, ATCT and ATCT and infer that the infection with sequence ATTT lead to the infection with sequence ATCT and this infection lead to the infection with sequence ATCT.
+We could take the "genomes" ATTT, ATCT and GTCT and infer that the infection with sequence ATTT lead to the infection with sequence ATCT and this infection lead to the infection with sequence GTCT.
 This approach allows us learn about epidemiology and transmission in a completely novel way and can supplement more traditional contact tracing and case-based reporting.

 For a few years now, we've been working on the [Nextstrain](https://nextstrain.org/) software platform, which aims to make genomic epidemiology as rapid and as useful as possible.
 We had previously applied this to outbreaks like [Ebola](https://nextstrain.org/ebola), [Zika](https://nextstrain.org/zika) and [seasonal flu](https://nextstrain.org/flu/seasonal/h3n2/ha/2y).
 Owing to advances in technology and open data sharing, the genomes of 140 SARS-CoV-2 coronaviruses have been shared from all over the world via [gisaid.org](https://gisaid.org).
-As these genomes are getting shared, we download them from GISAID and [incorporate them into a global map as quickly as possible](/blog/genomic-epi-for-ncov-response/) and have an always up-to-date view of the genomic epidemiology of novel coronavirus at [nextstrain.org/ncov](https://nextstrain.org/ncov).
+As these genomes are shared, we download them from GISAID and [incorporate them into a global map as quickly as possible](/blog/genomic-epi-for-ncov-response/) and have an always up-to-date view of the genomic epidemiology of novel coronavirus at [nextstrain.org/ncov](https://nextstrain.org/ncov).

 The big picture looks like this at the moment: